Childhood Hodgkin Lymphoma

 How is Hodgkin lymphoma treated in a child?

-Most children with Hodgkin lymphoma are treated successfully and cured.
-Treatment
+Most children with Hodgkin lymphoma can be cured.
+Treatment options depend on the

-- Chemotherapy.
-These are medicines that kill cancer cells or stop them from growing.
-They may be
+Chemotherapy.
+These strong medicines kill cancer cells or stop them from growing.
+They may be given

-given into the vein (IV), injected into tissue, or taken by mouth.
+right into the blood through a vein (IV), injected (as a shot), or taken by mouth.

-- Radiation therapy.
-These are high-energy X-rays or other types of radiation.
-They are used to kill cancer
+Radiation therapy.
+These are high-energy beams of X-rays or other types of radiation.
+They're used to

 may work well for your child.